Quetzaly88/Battleships-P3-1fork/README.md

     - I tried simply pressing return without entering a value, the code displayed an error message and asked me to try again.
 - When entering a column and row number, the shot is fired at the correct co-ordinates.
 This was checked with the numbers (5,4) and (2,3) and displayed as expected
 - Checked that the maximum number of turns is ten
 - Checked that if the game is won before the ten turns, it will stop the game and display the result.
-This was tested manually by making the number of # to win, zero and the game is then immediately won.
+This was tested manually by making the number of # (hits) to win, zero and the game is then immediately won.
 This was reverted back to 4 after testing.
 - Checked that the code to count the number of a character in the board counts the correct amount.
 - Checked that there is always four randomly generate battleship locations when a board is generated.
 - Checked that there is no negative impact if the user enters values rather than just pressing enter to continue the game.

 ## Bugs/Updates after Testing

 - After user testing, starting at 0 was a little confusing so the code was updated to accept numbers between 1 and 5 instead.
 - After user feedback, I also implemented the input breaks where the user must press enter to continue so that they could see the result of each turn without needing to scroll up.
 - There were many commits where I was confused between rows and columns - these have been rectified.
+- If (for some unknown reason) the code was edited for a smaller board containing less than 4 locations, the ship generating function would be stuck in a loop.

 ## Validator Testing

-- Fully passed the [pep8 online validator](http://pep8online.com/) with the result "All right"
+- Fully passed the [PEP8 online validator](http://pep8online.com/) with the result "All right"

 # Deployment
 This project was deployed using Code Institute's mock terminal for Heroku.